Effective Hamiltonian approach to the exact dynamics of open system by complex discretization approximation for environment: introduction

+Instead of focusing on the dynamics of system, an alternative method for studying open quantum systems involves incorporating the complete dynamics of both the system and its environments \cite{discretization1, discretization2}.
+As for the Hamiltonian for environments in continuum can be represented as the integrals, Gaussian quadrature is applied to discretize the integrals, resulting in a chain representation of the total Hamiltonian.
+Consequently, the dynamics of open quantum system is transformed into the dynamics of isolated many-body system, which can be determined exactly by well developed powerful numerical techniques.
+Moreover, the efficiency and convergence of discretiztion approximation have been demonstrated clearly \cite{trivedi21}.
+A main feature of discretiztion is that it not only allows for exact simulation of the dynamics of open system, but also provides the information for effective modes in environment.
+For the latter, it implies that one can realize the perfect manipulation of system by finely designed surroundings\cite{muller12}.

-However, the recurrence due to the finite dimension of chain Hamiltonian, can corrupt the efficiency and accuracy of discretization approximation.
-In order to tackle this issue, an efficient way is to expand the discretization approximation into the complex plane.
-As a result, the complex energy levels could occur that depicts the dissipation in systems.
-Recently, it is noted that this idea has been first proposed to study the resonance decay in the system with a discrete state coupled to a continuum \cite{kazansky97}.
-In this approach, the integrals in dynamical equations was discretized as finite summation of complex items by Gauss quadrature rules.
-As a consequence, the resulting dynamical equations can simulate efficiently the decay dynamics due to the occurrence of pseudostates with complex energies.
-However, the approach is so specific that cannot be applied in more general situations.
+However, the periodic partial recovery of initial state because of the finite dimension of chain Hamiltonian, dubbed recurrence, can spoil the effectiveness and accuracy of discretization approximation.
+To tackle this problem, a possible way is to extend the discretization approximation of continuum in environment into the complex frequency domain, resulting in the emergence of complex energy levels that represent dissipation in systems.
+This method, dubbed complex discretization approximation (CDA), was initially proposed to examine resonance decay in systems with a discrete state connected to a continuum \cite{bc84, kazansky97, shenvi08}.
+The idea is to discretize integrals using Gauss quadrature rules to obtain finite summations of complex items.
+This results in dynamical equations that can efficiently simulate decay dynamics due to the occurrence of pseudostates with complex energies.
+However, this way is too specific to apply to more complex situations, where the compact dynamical equations is not always found.